bbudke/BB_Lab_Protocols/Cell_Cycle_EdU_Flow.md

 # Determination Of Cell Cycle And EdU Incorporation By Flow Cytometry
 By Brian Budke
+Adapted from ThermoFisher Click-it EdU kit instructions and Sun _et al_ 2012 (Cytometry A 81A:901-909).
 ___
 ## Treatment And Labeling Of Cells
 ### Overview